Sam Rae

 Federal - VIC

-Sam was born on the 26 September 1986, and grew up in Tuggeranong , ACT, alongside his two brothers.
+Sam was born on 26 September 1986 and grew up in Tuggeranong , ACT, alongside his two brothers.
 His mother was a teacher and a union activist, which he credits for his own union and political career.

 Sam studied at the Australian National University (ANU), graduating in 2006 with a Bachelor of Science.
-He attained his Master of Business Administration from the University of Melbourne in 2016, and also holds a Postgraduate Diploma in Management, also from the University of Melbourne. ...
+He attained his Master of Business Administration from the University of Melbourne in 2016 and holds a Postgraduate Diploma in Management from the same university.
+Prior to entering politic...

 Unlock full biography